HomeBusProjects/furball/README.md

 The hardware also includes either a tri-color LED or RGB LED with controller.

 While the Furball hardware is designed to work with the Furball software, it should also work with other software like [ESPEasy32](https://www.letscontrolit.com/wiki/index.php?title=ESPEasy32), [ESPHome](https://esphome.io/) or custom software.

+See the [Furball Hardware Guide](HARDWARE.md) for assembly instructions.

 ### Temperature, Humidity and Pressure